Alchemy-Lab/javascript-advanced-education/README.md

 - A "Bookle Search" button to start the search and retrieve a list of related books
 - An "I'm feeling lucky" button to directly access to a random chosen books from the list of the related books
 - A validation system that checks the search terms and provide alerts
+- A modal window to show the book details and with an async book cover image loader

 ## Languages